 Sarah has had an expansive career in the property development industry with an Hons Bachelor degree in Town + Regional Planning (Melbourne University), post graduate degree in Urban Economics (UTS) and is a Graduate of the Australian Institute of Company Director’s.
 Sarah has extensive industry experience on both company & government Boards in Australia.

 David Craig, James Cook University

 David joined JCU from New Zealand where he was Assistant Vice-Chancellor at the University of Waikato.
 David has worked in higher education for more than 10 years, 6 years in Australia (at UTS and ACU) and the past 5 years in New Zealand.

 David has an undergraduate degree from the University of Technology (Sydney), a Master’s degree from the University of Melbourne and is a qualified Chartered Accountant.
-David has recently submitted his thesis to complete a PhD at Waikato, his research interest relates to the study of university brands, disruptive innovation and the university of the future.
+David has also recently completed a PhD at Waikato, his research interest relates to the study of university brands, disruptive innovation and the university of the future.